FNNDSC/oxidicom/README.md

 ### Observability

 `oxidicom` exports traces to OpenTelemetry collector.
-There is a span for the association (TCP connection from PACS server to send us DICOM objects) and a span for each file registration to CUBE.
+There is a span for the association (TCP connection from PACS server to send us DICOM objects).

 ### Usage of `opentelemetry` v.s. `tracing` in the codebase

 `dicom-rs` itself uses the `tracing` crate, though for the spans described above, I decided to use the `opentelemetry` crate.
-However, I am also using the `tracing` crate as well.
-Log messages created by `tracing` _do not_ get exported to the OpenTelemetry collector.
-They are primarily for debugging.

 ### Sample DICOM files